Certhiaxis

 Certhiaxis is a genus of Neotropical birds in the ovenbird family Furnariidae.

 Taxonomy

 The genus Certhiaxis was introduced in 1844 by the French naturalist René Lesson with the yellow-chinned spinetail as the type species.
-The name is a combination of the genus Certhia that was introduced by Carl Linnaeus in 1758 for the treecreepers and the genus Synallaxis that was introduced by Louis Jean Pierre Vieillot in 1818 for the spinetails.
+The name is a combination of the genus Certhia that was introduced by Carl Linnaeus in 1758 for the treecreepers and the genus Synallaxis that was introduced by Louis Pierre Vieillot in 1818 for the spinetails.